emmanuelodukoya69/Store-Performance-Analysis-Dashboard/README.md

 To sum everything up from my analysis of these dashboards:

-1. **Revenue is concentrated** primarily within **one region (Southwest)**, **one state (New Mexico)**, and largely from **in-store channels** — which may work efficiently now but poses risks long-term.
+1. **Revenue is concentrated** primarily within **one region (Southwest)**, **one state (New Mexico)**, and largely from **in-store channels**, which may work efficiently now but poses risks long-term.
-2. **What sells best (Grocery) doesn't necessarily earn best (Health/Apparel)** — so managing margins is as crucial as tracking volume.
+2. **What sells best (Grocery) doesn't necessarily earn best (Health/Apparel)**, so managing margins is as crucial as tracking volume.
-3. **My online presence appears underutilized rather than ineffective** — a real opportunity for growth moving forward.
+3. **My online presence appears underutilized rather than ineffective**, a real opportunity for growth moving forward.

 ---
-*Source: 30-day store performance analysis across regions, states, categories, and channels.*

 ## Data Quality Notes

 Transparency matters as much as polish in a real BI project:
 - 2 of 360 store-day rows were missing a `Discounts` or `Returns` value.
 These were treated as $0 in all aggregations rather than dropped or estimated, and flagged for follow-up with the source system rather than silently corrected.
-- The dataset currently covers a single month, so month-over-month and year-over-year DAX measures are built and functional but not yet meaningful — they will activate automatically as more monthly extracts are loaded.
+- The dataset currently covers a single month, so month-over-month and year-over-year DAX measures are built and functional but not yet meaningful, they will activate automatically as more monthly extracts are loaded.

 ---